thin-edge/thin-edge.io_examples/StreamingAnalytics/README.md

 git clone https://github.com/thin-edge/thin-edge.io_examples.git
 ```

-Copy the apama server script to /etc/init.d
+Copy the apama server script to /etc/init.d then run the install command

 ```
 sudo cp thin-edge.io_examples/StreamingAnalytics/src/service/apama /etc/init.d
+sudo service apama install
 ```

 This service will start a correlator with the project located in /etc/tedge/apama/project.
 If no project exists in that location, the script exits without starting the correlator.